Skip to main content

 This sounds a lot like “vision statements” that many business professionals write for themselves.
 The idea here is to give a concise summary of what drives you every day.

 While brainstorming an answer to this question, it’s a good idea to think about how you would summarize your application in a few sentences.
-What are your recommenders saying about you?
+What do your teachers/mentors say about you?
 What do your classwork and extracurriculars demonstrate an interest in?
 What sentence instantly helps to combine the disparate elements of your application into a cohesive narrative?
 This should help guide an answer to the question that’s consistent with your overall application.

-Of course, you could derive your inspiration from something external, like a certain group of people you interact with every day or even your favorite musician.
-This is fine and can make a meaningful essay, but it’s the sort of thing a person has to be very careful about.
+Of course, you could derive your inspiration from people as well.
+This is fine and can make a meaningful essay, but it’s the sort of thing applicants have to be very careful about.
 For example, writing an essay about how inspired you are by your mother’s diligence as a hand surgeon can be a great read, but these types of essays make it easy to accidentally focus more so on your inspirational subject than about you.
 Make sure to always tie back the source of your inspiration to yourself, your drive, your actions, and your values.

 If you could teach any college course, write a book, or create an original piece of art of any kind, what would it be?
 (200 characters)